coin-or/Sonnet/README.md

 solver.Maximise();
 ```

-You can find the latest binaries and sources from CI builds on [AppVeyor](https://ci.appveyor.com/project/coin-or/sonnet/build/artifacts) (if available).
+You can find the latest binaries and sources from CI builds at the [Sonnet-latest](https://github.com/coin-or/Sonnet/releases/tag/latest) pre-release, or on [AppVeyor](https://ci.appveyor.com/project/coin-or/sonnet/build/artifacts) (if available).

 In particular, the latest binary release:
 https://github.com/coin-or/Sonnet/releases

 Simply add the x86 or x64 libraries of `Sonnet.dll` and `SonnetWrapper.dll` to your References in Visual Studio.
-Requires .NET Framework 4.x or .NET 5.
+Sonnet requires .NET Framework 4.8 or .NET 6.

 Sonnet can only be used on **Windows** platforms.
-While, in principle, [.NET 5 supports cross-platform use](https://docs.microsoft.com/en-us/dotnet/core/introduction), this
+While, in principle, [.NET 6 supports cross-platform use](https://docs.microsoft.com/en-us/dotnet/core/introduction), this
 [does not include the mixed C++/CLI](https://docs.microsoft.com/en-us/dotnet/core/porting/cpp-cli) of SonnetWrapper,
 where the native C++ of the COIN-OR C++ is mixed with C++/CLI.

-Note: If you use the .NET 5 libraries, then also include `Ijwhost.dll` in your project and set this file to Always Copy to Output folder to prevent runtime errors of `System.BadImageFormatException`.
+Note: If you use the .NET 6 libraries, then also include `Ijwhost.dll` in your project and set this file to Always Copy to Output folder to prevent runtime errors of `System.BadImageFormatException`.

 ## Building from source

 ### Getting the source code

-#### Option 1: Get the full src.zip artifact from AppVeyor
+#### Option 1: Get the full src.zip asset from GitHub Sonnet-latest release
-The easiest way to get started with Sonnet source code is to use the ..-src.zip artefact (if available) from the latest
+The easiest way to get started with Sonnet source code is to use the ..-src.zip asset from the [Sonnet-latest](https://github.com/coin-or/Sonnet/releases/tag/latest) pre-release assets.
-[AppVeyor build artefacts](https://ci.appveyor.com/project/coin-or/sonnet/build/artifacts).
 This zip contains the Sonnet sources as well as all the relevant COIN-OR dependencies from their master branch.
 Simply unzip to have all the sources in the right place.
-Unfortunately, AppVeyor only keeps the artefacts for one month after the build.

 #### Option 2: Get sources from GitHub
 The latest Sonnet sources can be downloaded from the [github repository](https://github.com/coin-or/Sonnet).